 - 3.3.
 Is it possible for family members to travel with me to Japan?

-It is possible for JET Programme participants who inform their Embassy or Consulate (General) of Japan well in advance to have family members travel with them.
-However, because all JET Programme participants must attend an orientation in Tokyo soon after arrival, as well as an orientation at the prefectural level, it is recommended that family members depart for Japan after you have arrived at your placement and housing arrangements have been settled.
+It is possible for JET Programme participants who inform their Embassy or Consulate General of Japan well in advance to have family members travel with them.
+However, because all JET Programme participants must attend an orientation in Tokyo soon after arrival, as well as an orientation at the prefectural level, it is recommended that family members depart for Japan only after you have arrived at your placement and housing arrangements have been settled.

 - 3.4.
 Can accommodation arrangements be made for accompanying family members during Tokyo Orientation?
 How much is lodging?

 With advance notice, accommodation can be arranged for accompanying family members through designated travel agents.
 However, please be aware that the hotels used for the Post-Arrival Orientation in Tokyo are expensive, starting from 13,000 yen per person per night.
 If no advance notice is given, new participants will be assigned a roommate(s) for the duration of the Post-Arrival Orientation.